Durdle Door Holiday Park

 Enjoy a fun-filled, fascinating day out for all the family at Monkey World – Ape Rescue Centre in Wareham.
 The 65-acre park is home to the stars of TV’s ‘Monkey Life’ and...

 A family friendly sports centre offering something for everyone.
-Swimming sessions for all abilities, sauna, football & cricket pitches, racket sports, modern gym and a packed timetable of...
+Swimming sessions for all abilities, sauna, football and cricket pitches, racket sports, modern gym and a packed timetable of...

 Housed in a delightful period building in the heart of Old Wareham, the Creative Gallery was established in 2005 by Cliff and Graham Towler, our resident artists.
 The current owner, stoneware potter...